outaagunga/documentation/strategy-forex.md

 **Conditions:**

-* Bollinger Band Width begins expanding after a squeeze, with expansion occurring within the last 1–3 bars
+* Expansion is valid if, after a squeeze ends, BBWidth has increased in at least 2 of the last 3 bars, with the most recent increase occurring within the last 3 bars.
 * Expansion must show follow-through, not just a single-bar spike
-* Expansion follow-through is defined as BBWidth increasing for at least 2 of the last 3 bars
 * The squeeze before expansion must have lasted for at least 8–12 bars, indicating meaningful volatility compression rather than noise
 * Confirmation requires the bands to 'funnel out'—the upper band must point up and the lower band must point down simultaneously (e.g UpperBand > UpperBand[1] AND LowerBand < LowerBand[1]
 )